ShahSomething/Digital-Address-Book-DSA-Project/README.md

 # Digital Address Book
 An address book is used to maintain the records of your acquaintances.
 Each entry in an address book usually consists of a few standard fields (for example: first name, last name, address, e-mail address, mobile phone number).
-This project is an electronic way of storing your contacts.
+This project is a digital way of storing your contacts.
 This program will enable the user to add, delete or search through his contacts without having to carry an address book all the time.
 Using this program is much easier and faster than using an address book.